Mehrdad261/Mehrdad261/README.md

    - Implemented monitoring and alerts for capacity planning

 #### 📈 Results and Benefits
-- **Cost Savings:** Reduced hardware footprint and power consumption
+- **Cost Savings:** Reducing the space used by hardware and the power consumption.
 - **Performance Gains:** Improved system responsiveness and workload efficiency
 - **Simplified Management:** Centralized VM administration through vSphere
 - **Scalability:** Easily add or adjust resources as business needs grow